Those individuals fortunate enough to survive DVT or PE may have lingering physical discomfort, anxiety, and uncertainty about the future.

 Support Group meetings begin at 7:00 PM, and are held at the Brigham and Women's Hospital in Boston on the 5th floor of the Shapiro building.
-To register, email Kathryn Mikkelsen at firstname.lastname@example.org.
+Support groups are open-enrollment.
+To register, please email Kathryn Mikkelsen at firstname.lastname@example.org.

 For 24 years Dr. Samuel Z. Goldhaber (NATF President) and Ruth Morrison, RN, BSN (member, NATF Patient Advocacy Committee) have held a monthly VTE Support Group at Brigham and Women’s Hospital.
 A typical meeting has between 10-15 patient attendees.
 Our attendees represent all stages of recovery: some have suffered a thromboembolic event decades ago and enjoy coming to the meeting to learn new information and lend support to other patients; others are newly diagnosed and still overwhelmed with their diagnosis and onslaught of new information.
 We have enjoyed a diverse mix of both men and women, young and elderly (ages range from 17 to well into the 80s).
 The feedback we receive from our attendees is that the support group has been invaluable to their recovery, both physically and mentally: